amirongit/notecode/algebra.md

 - if a factor of a term is being raised to a power, other components remain the same
 - by decreasing the power the value is being devided by the base
 - when calculating the GCF of a polynomail, it is a common practice to also factor a -1 when its terms are mostly negative
+- systems of linear equations in three variables come with three equations